JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 1. Navigate to the directory where this package will be installed.
 1. Start a shell in the environment `$ pipenv shell`.
 1. Install using pip.
-    1. `$ pip install jupyter-Pandas-GUI`.
+    1. `pip install jupyter-Pandas-GUI`.
 This will install Jupyter into the same virtual environment if you do not already have it on your machine.
 If Jupyter is already installed the virtual environment will use the existing installation.
 This takes